sal55/langs/MLang/Overviews.md

-### Shared Characteristics of All My Languages
+### Shared Characteristics

-* Each is implemented as a smallish (0.2MB to 1.0MB), single, self-contained executable, which includes any libraries needed.
+* Each is implemented as a single, smallish (0.2MB to 1.0MB), self-contained executable, which includes any libraries needed.
-* No installation needed other than copying that one file anywhere, and just running it
+* No installation needed other than downloading or copying that one file anywhere, and just running it
 * No dependencies to use the tools, only the relevant host OS.
 (Certain applications and libraries may have extra dependencies.)
 * Original sources can be provided as a single, buildable amalgamated source file (.ma files)
 * Generated-C versions can be provided as a single C source file